top of page

 What to Expect

-During the on-road driving test, you will be evaluated on:
+During the on-road driving test, you’ll be evaluated on:

 • Railroad crossings, school zones, and work zones